Dominic Blizzard: Style of play

 Blizzard could play anywhere across the midfield, though preferring a central role, he could also play as an attacking or defensive midfielder.
 He had been described as a skilled passing footballer.

 Acting career

 Blizzard turned to acting in 2015.
 Trained at the Actors Studio at Pinewood Studios, he also worked as a part-time scriptwriter.
-In 2019, he revealed that he had been writing a script based off of his own football career.
+In 2019, he revealed that he had been writing a script based on his own football career.